scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 plt.show()
 ```

-Most of the remaining methods of the old infrastructure (`rvs`, `moment`, `stats`, `interval`, `fit`, `nnlf`, `fit_loc_scale`, and `expect`) can be replaced, but some care is required.
+Most of the remaining methods of the old infrastructure (`rvs`, `moment`, `stats`, `interval`, `fit`, `nnlf`, `fit_loc_scale`, and `expect`) have analogous functionality, but some care is required.
 Before describing the replacements, we briefly mention how to work with random variables that are not normally distributed: almost all old distribution objects can be converted into a new distribution class with `scipy.stats.make_distribution`, and the new distribution class can be instantiated by passing the shape parameters as keyword arguments.
 For instance, consider the [Weibull distribution](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.weibull_min.html#scipy.stats.weibull_min).
 We can create a new class that is an abstraction of the distribution family like:

 ```{code-cell} ipython3
 Weibull = stats.make_distribution(stats.weibull_min)